projectacrn/acrn-hypervisor/doc/introduction/index.rst

 in the variable of ``bootargs`` of struct ``vm_configs[vm id].os_config`` in the source code ``misc/vm_configs/$(SCENARIO)/vm_configurations.c`` by default.
 Their boot options can be overridden by the GRUB menu.
 See :ref:`using_grub` for details.
-The boot options of post-launched VM is not covered by hypervisor source code or GRUB menu, it is defined in guest image file or specified by launch scripts.
+The boot options of a post-launched VM are not covered by hypervisor source code or a GRUB menu; they are defined in a guest image file or specified by launch scripts.

 .. note::